Yang–Mills equations

 In physics and mathematics, and especially differential geometry and gauge theory, the Yang–Mills equations are a system of partial differential equations for a connection on a vector bundle or principal bundle.
 They arise in physics as the Euler–Lagrange equations of the Yang–Mills action functional.
 They have also found significant use in mathematics.

 Solutions of the equations are called Yang–Mills connections or instantons.
-The moduli space of instantons was used by Simon Donaldson to prove Donaldson's theorem.
+The Yang–Mills moduli space was used by Simon Donaldson to prove Donaldson's theorem.

 Motivation

 Physics

 In their foundational paper on the topic of gauge theories, Robert Mills and Chen-Ning Yang developed (essentially independent of the mathematical literature) the theory of principal bundles and connections in order to explain the concept of gauge symmetry and gauge invariance as it applies to physical theories.
 The gauge theories Yang and Mills discovered, now called Yang–Mills theories, generalised the classical work of James Maxwell on Maxwell's equations, which had been phrased in the language of a $\operatorname{U}(1)$ gauge theory by Wolfgang Pauli and others.
 The novelty of the work of Yang and Mills was to define gauge theories for an arbitrary choice of Lie group $G$, called the structure group (or in physics the gauge group, see Gauge group (mathematics) for more details).
 This group could be non-Abelian as opposed to the case $G=\operatorname{U}(1)$ corresponding to electromagnetism, and the right framework to discuss such objects is the theory of principal bundles.